soveran/override/README.markdown

 triggers an exception if the method is not called.
 While it is a handy feature, it encourages coupling and testing internals, so my advice would be to use it scarcely and to try to refactor your code so it doesn't follow this testing anti-pattern.
+Check the tests for more examples.

 Installation
 ------------